PayFabric/APIs/PayFabric/Sections/Process Reference Sale or Authorization Transactions.md

 #### Note
 *	We assume that the Merchant has taken the necessary steps to obtain permissions from the card holder to process a transaction using their existing payment data.

-*	Transactions created and processed using this feature via EVO eService processor, will be treated as a card on file request.
+*	Transactions created and processed using this feature will be treated as a card on file request.

 *	Transactions created and processed using this feature will use the Gateway Profile settings at the time of creating/processing the transaction.
 This also includes Surcharge %, if the original transaction was processed at a time where surcharge % was 0%, but then this was changed to 3%.
 The new reference transaction will use the new 3% configured value at this time.

 Please note that all requests require API authentication, see our [guide](Authentication.md) on how to authenticate.

+Merchants can use this feature by calling API `POST /payment/api/transaction/process?cvc={CVCValue}` and `GET /payment/api/reference/{TRX_KEY}?trxtype={TRX_TYPE}`.

 Create and Process a Transaction
 --------------------------------